 First of all, decide how tall your privacy screen needs to be.
-You may be able to get by with a 6-8 foot hedge, or you may need a taller living wall of majestic conifers for privacy that measure up to 50 feet.
+You may be able to get by with a 6-8 foot hedge, or you may need a taller living wall of majestic conifers for privacy that measure up to 30 feet, 40 feet, or 50 feet.

 Our favorite trees for tall privacy screens are cone-bearing evergreens — such as cedars, cypress, junipers, and pines.
 Evergreen conifers tend to grow fast and have very low maintenance requirements, therefore needing less pruning.

-For lower screens, a dense hedge of broadleaf evergreens just 6-8 feet high might be all you need.
+For lower screens, a dense hedge of broadleaf fastest growing evergreen trees just 6-8 feet high might be all you need.
 Evergreen shrubs spaced 2-4 feet apart will fill the bill nicely.
 Sky Pencil Holly also make a great option!

 For low, hedge-like screens, we recommend Walter viburnum, Boxwood, Podocarpus or any of the evergreen hollies such as Perfect Plant’s Oak Leaf Holly trees.
 They can get up to 12 feet.